rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 as you have full control over the source.

 ### Your first `Observable`
-The simplest `Observable` is the one that emits a number of values as *OnNext* events and finishes with an *OnCompleted* event.
+The simplest `Observable` is the one that emits a number of values as *Next* events and finishes with a *Completed* event.

 ```scala
 val emit123: Observable[Int] = Observable.just(1, 2, 3)